 LEGAL COUNSEL'S REPORT

 Mr. Hartshorn presented members with a legal report that is attached to and made a part of these minutes.
-Mr. Hartshorn stated that the Burg and Ohlmann matters have been closed.
-Mr. Hartshorn stated that a default judgment motion will likely be filed in the Martinez-Perez matter in January.
+Mr. Hartshorn stated that a default judgment motion is currently being drafted for the Martinez-Perez matter.

 EXECUTIVE SESSION